-Helping others makes us feel good, and receiving a helping hand when we need one can really make a difference when we are going through hard times.
+Helping others makes us feel good, and receiving a helping hand when needed can make a difference when we are going through hard times.

 However, there is a point where helping those around us can cross into enabling.

 This is important to understand when our loved ones are struggling with addiction, but it can also happen in other areas of our lives.

 Support vs. enabling

 When we help and support someone, we offer them an opportunity to take responsibility for their actions, decisions, and life choices.

-However, if you are trying to remove all the obstacles or pain a person feels without letting them own their part in how they got there, then you really are not helping.
+However, if you are trying to remove all the obstacles or pain a person feels without letting them own their part in how they got there, you are not helping.

-When we offer these things, we allow the people we love to become part of their solution and foster their own growth.
+When we offer these things, we allow the people we love to become part of their solution and foster their growth.

 What the difference looks like in real-life